 - Child support

-If you are considering legal separation or divorce, carefully consider the following information and contact an experienced professional who can guide you through this complex process.
+If you are considering legal separation or divorce, carefully consider the following details and contact an experienced professional who can guide you through this complex process.

 Common Myths about Legal Separation

-Legal separation can be an appropriate choice for couples who no longer wish to share their lives and finances, but who aren’t yet ready to proceed with divorce.
+Legal separation can be an appropriate choice for couples who no longer wish to share their lives and finances, but are not yet ready to proceed with divorce.
 Following are a few common myths and misunderstandings regarding legal separation in Washington State:

 Myth #1: You Have to Move Out in Order to Be Legally Separated